How to Buy a Domain Name: A Simple Guide to Get You Started

 Whether you have a website or not, the domain name will be yours as long as you renew the registration before it expires.

-How Do I Permanently Buy a Domain Name?
+How to Buy a Domain Name Permanently?

-It’s not possible to buy a domain name forever since it’s not a one-time purchase – the maximum period of registration is ten years.
+It’s not possible to buy a domain name permanently since it’s not a one-time purchase – the maximum period of registration is ten years.
 You will need to pay and renew your subscription if you want to keep using the same domain name.

 This is to cover the maintenance costs or “domain tax” collected by the ICANN.